 3. Install Python (on your PC or Mac)

 How can you learn a computer language if you don’t have access to it?
+Python 2 generally comes pre-install on most Apple computers, but the truth is you’ll want to have Python 3.
 The next step to learning Python is installing the language onto your computer.
 That may seem a bit overwhelming, but really, it’s not difficult at all.
 In fact, we’ve made a website that makes it easy.

 There are two major versions of Python — Python 2 and Python 3.